 St Sofia herself stand vigilant above her green heart.

-Each park along the way was assigned to different sections of the public.
-Some were primarily for animals, some for festivals, some for children and others for young people.
+Along the way, each park was assigned to different sections of the public.
+Some were primarily for animals, some for festivals, some for children, and others for young people.
 Mountain bike trails crisscrossed through one large, heavily treed park in the middle of the city.
 This was the first time we’d had the bikes on a mountain bike track, and it was fun.
-I’m not sure if the bikes liked it so much though.
-The girls are steel framed and have no suspension whatsoever – this made for a pretty rough ride for the two of us.
+I’m not sure if the bikes liked it so much, though.
+The girls are steel-framed and have no suspension whatsoever – this made for a pretty rough ride for the two of us.

 Golden Domes of St. Alexander Nevsky Cathedral.
 Sofia Bulgaria